luyadev/luya/docs/guide/app-blocks.md

 Sometimes your block should also register some css or js files, therfore you can access the global {{\luya\web\View}} Object inside of your PHP view template.
 Its like registering other assets, by the difference that you are accessing the global scope view instead of the view on `$this`.
 An example of how to integrate an asset file:

-Assuming the blow code is the PHP View of your Block:
+Assuming the below code is the PHP View of your Block:

 ```php
 MyBlockAsset::register($this->appView);